rikyperdana/gas-autoForm/README.md

 # AutoForm for Google App Script

 [Script source code](https://script.google.com/d/1j2sCmpdtfmScueHcaxm2LtOk4ZJir_q5WEtGCYRjjYWQCpZZfD-GBwhr/edit?usp=sharing)
-File > Make a copy, then modify and publish one yourself
+File > Make a copy, then modify and publish one yourself.

+If you work on other platforms that uses JS, you can copy the whole autoForm function and it will just work.

 ## Introduction
 AutoForm is a remake of Meteor AutoForm like library that serves similiar purpose of generating a form which follow defined schemas.